nubsuki/YouTube-Music-Player/Readme.md

 3. **Run the App**:
    - Open the folder and double-click on `youtube-music-app.exe` to launch the app.

+4. **Create a Desktop Icon** (Optional but Recommended):
+   - To easily access the app, create a shortcut on your desktop:
+     - **Right-click** on `youtube-music-app.exe` in the folder.
+     - Select **Send to > Desktop (create shortcut)**.
+     - Now you can quickly launch the app directly from your desktop.

 That's it! 🎉 Enjoy your YouTube Music experience on the desktop.

+---

+## Known Issues

+- **Pause Music Before Closing**: If you don't pause the music before quitting the app, it may continue playing in the background.
+To avoid this, make sure to pause your music before exiting the app.

+---

+## License
+This project is for personal use and is distributed "as-is".

 ---